 We’re pretty good at staying healthy while we travel, but every once in a while, we get hit, and it just figures that a visit to one of the world’s most beautiful islands would be the time that would happen.

-Santorini Without The Crowds
+Oia Without The Crowds

 Dotted throughout this town were pockets of serenity.
 A quiet church courtyard, a hidden alleyway with a stunning view, and a small ice cream shop offering respite from the midday sun.
 My little family found its way to amazing viewpoints, quiet fortress walls, and lovely local surprises without having to deal with the notorious Santorini crowds.

+And you know what?
+Those back streets, away from the main tourist throng, were actually our favorite part of Oia.
 We stumbled upon charming shops filled with local crafts, admired the intricate details of the whitewashed houses, and even found a few spots with unimpeded views of that iconic Santorini skyline.
 It was a reminder that even in the most touristy of places, there’s always a way to find your own unique experience.

 Santorini: A Love-Hate Relationship (That Somehow Works)